Teen Apprenticeship Program MENTORS

 Background

-Undergraduate Studio Art majors assist an experienced artist instructor to implement our Teen Apprenticeship Program (TAP).
-Since 2009, Studio Arts Mentors have supported TAP teens from New York City public high schools as they learn how to teach visual art to children.
+Since 2009, Mentors have supported TAP teens from New York City Public Schools as they teach visual art to elementary age students in summer camps.

 Details

-In July, mentors begin their oversight responsibilities of the high school students at camps located in the Bronx, Brooklyn, Queens, and Manhattan.
-(Start dates vary by camp.).
+In July, mentors begin their oversight responsibilities of the high school students at the camps located in the Bronx, Brooklyn, Queens, and Manhattan.
+Mentors also support scheduled art engagement trips to local museums and college visits.

 Eligibility

-You must be a current sophomore or junior (rising junior or senior in the summer) in a college or university within the five boroughs of New York City, or a permanent resident of the City.
-Undergraduate applicants must be enrolled full time during the 2023–24 and 2024–25 academic years.
+You must be a current sophomore, junior or senior in the summer attending a college or university within the five boroughs of New York City, or a permanent resident of the City.
+Undergraduate applicants must be enrolled full time during the 2024–25 and 2025–26 academic years.

 Have questions?